AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: Self (15-foot cone)
 **Components:**   :: V
 **Duration:**     :: Concentration, up to 1 minute
 You attempt to compel a creature into a duel.
 One creature that you can see within range must make a Wisdom Saving Throw.
 On a failed save, the creature is drawn to you, compelled by your divine demand.
-For the duration, it has disadvantage on attack rolls against creatures other than you, and must make a Wisdom Saving Throw each time it attempts to move away from you; if it succeeds on this Saving Throw, this spell doesn't restrict the target's movement for that turn.
+For the duration, you both have disadvantage on attack rolls against creatures other than each other, and the target must make a Wisdom Saving Throw each time it attempts to move away from you; if it succeeds on this Saving Throw, this spell doesn't restrict the target's movement for that turn.

 The spell ends if a creature friendly to you damages the target or casts a harmful spell on it, or if you end your turn more than 30 feet away from the target.

 **At Higher Levels.** When you cast this spell using a Spell Slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.
 The creatures must be within 30 feet of each other when you target them.

-\column
+:

 ### Goodberry